Morgan Hill Wildfire Defense

 How does FireRoofs protect Morgan Hill homes from wildfire?

-How long does installation take for a Morgan Hill property?
+What does home hardening include for a Morgan Hill property?

 What tree removal rules apply in Morgan Hill for wildfire defense?